waughjai/wordpress-images/README.md

 ## Changelog

+### 3.1.1
+* Fix bug with transformShortcodeAttributesToElementAttributes method to ensure it works in future versions of PHP

 ### 3.1.0
-* Hide admin input box for setting image default directory behind function so it is opt-in instead of there by default.
+* Hide admin input box for setting image default directory behind function so it is opt-in instead of there by default

 ### 3.0.2
 * Update TestHashItem dependency